Use of Facilities for Non-College Events

 Wedding Ceremonies or Civil Union Ceremonies at Mead Chapel

 College-affiliated individuals may request reservation of Mead Chapel for their wedding ceremony or civil union ceremony, by submitting their request to the College Chaplain's office.
 This request may be submitted no more than 18 months in advance of the requested date, but will not be confirmed by the Chaplain's office until 12 months in advance of the requested date.
 Please reference the Chaplain's Office website for information regarding fee and process for submitting a request.
 Requests to schedule an event in Mead Chapel should be directed to the Chaplain's Office.
 Use of Mead Chapel is generally intended for use by College-affiliated individuals.
 College-affiliated individuals are defined as student, parent, alumnus/ae, faculty, staff, or trustee.
 Requests from non-affiliated individuals may be considered at the discretion of the College Chaplain.

 Effective October 2009, it is no longer possible for wedding rehearsal dinners or receptions to be held at any College facility.

 Facilities available for use by non-College groups (not-for-profit groups)

 Generally, only the following facilities may be made available for non-College events:

 Kirk Alumni Center; Twilight Auditorium (during non-class periods); facilities on the Bread Loaf campus (seasonal); a limited number of small classrooms and seminar rooms (during non-class periods).
 Some athletics facilities for athletics events may be available at discretion of the Athletics Department.
-Some CFA facilities for performance events & use of Mead Chapel may be available at the discretion of the Department of Event Management.
+Some MCFA facilities for performance events, and use of Mead Chapel may be available at the discretion of the Department of Event Management.